NAVIGATING CHILDREN’S SUPPORT SERVICES

 Several of the children and youth programs and services available within the region support service based on experience learning; building on cultural awareness, practices and community.
 Speak with your program or service about this.

-Many children with needs in the pre-school ages don’t have developmental disabilities but qualify for RC services
+Many children with needs in the pre-school ages don’t have developmental disabilities but qualify for Resource Consultant Services

 Help is available for the approximately 1 in 5 children and youth with a mental health challenge.
 About 70% of mental health challenges have their onset in childhood or youth.
 Mental Health issues can include anxiety, depression, eating disorders and self-harm among others.
 Mental Health services can include counselling, assessment, crisis support and addiction treatment.